 The episode ‘A Tale of Poes and Fires’ opens on Rory and Lorelei making one of their exhausting/adorable “pros and cons” lists.
 They are plotting Rory’s escape from her small town, her adventure out into the real world of university (either Harvard, Yale or Princeton—no less for our bright spark).

 In Stars Hollow, as in many fictional locales and in real life in many ways, the city inflects upon the small town.
 The reverse is not true.
 People in small towns must justify their choice and live in the condescending shadow of their nearest CBD in a way that city people do not: they do not live in constant comparison to their rural surrounds.

 Rory must leave Stars Hollow—it is her destiny, her just desserts.
 Her potential is rocket-fuel with which to smoke that small town.
 It’s a narrative older than Poe and equally canonised: the big fish migrates to the big pond.
-At the episode’s end, Rory chooses Harvard, a university woven into the fabric of Boston.
+At the episode’s end, Rory chooses Yale, the school attended by generations of Gilmores.
 I did move to Melbourne, too, as soon as I could.
 I keep my Complete Tales beside my bed, one of the few physical copies of books about which I am actually sentimental.
 It is nice, a hardcover with charcoal illustrations.
 The back cover is torn in diagonal gouges—hyper-poetically shredded by the claws of Hades, now long dead (demon, beast, best, cat).